How to Read Circuit Boards and Identify Components [Solve]

 Transformer

 The connections within those symbols are shown with lines.
 And these lines (conductive paths) have joints and crossings.
-These are represented by the below symbols.
+The below symbols represent these.

 Trace Junction